NeumannDirk/MetamodelAntipatternSPI/README.md

 6. Use the options as needed from the [CMD-Options table](#cmd-options)

 ### ...for own Antipattern and Metrics
-You do not need to package the analyzerImpl and analyzerImplAdvanced projects but your own maven project.
+You do not need to package the analyzerImpl and analyzerImplAdvanced projects, but your own maven project.
 You can use one of them as template.
 Then in step 4, package your own project and add it to the classpath in step 5.

 ## CMD-Options...
 ### ...for main analysis